TZer0/tzer0.github.io/discord.md

 Discord-stuff
 =

-Horrible things about Discord
--

-1. Channel permissions are OR, not AND or TOP.
-This causes a lot of headaches and you can't effectively have an accept-gate + channel hiding using roles.
-2. No rule-board where all mods can edit the rules.
-3. No metadata for profiles so you can't just set your pronouns globally in an easy way.
-4. The permission to ban is the same as the permission to view the ban list.
-5. If you dig around using the js console in the client, you can view the names and description of all channels even if they're hidden to you.
-6. No official SDK for any language to make a bot.
-7. No one really knows how moderation on Discord works.
-What gets a server banned is still unknown.
-8. You can't easily report a message unless you're a moderator.
-9. Porn-spammers do not get banned even if reported.
-10. Discord still parses parts of embeds - especially tweets.
-11. Discord often crashes when trying to stream or when you stop streaming.
-12. A lot of things that ought to have been standard is something you need to do via a bot.
-13. No way to avoid having someone on the top of the authority-chain, having a properly democratic server is impossible.
-14. If you don't have admin (but have mod), you can't click the clear permissions button for a role even if you are able to turn off each of them individually.
-15. New roles inherit from @everyone.
-This means that if you forgot to remove the ability to ping @everyone before you remove that permission from @everyone, you'll have to go through every role individually and do it for every single one of them.
-16. Granting someone read messages permissions in a channel doesn't update what they see.
-They'll have to restart the client to see what they're now allowed to see.

 Securing your server with an airlock (people have to ask moderators to be let in) -
 1. Create a trusted role, from now on referred to as "@member".